 When it comes to quality, not all sources are created equal.
 Some sources are more reliable than others, while some are outright unfit for use in a college-level assignment.
 This means diligence is required when evaluating resources, to ensure the use of only high-quality, reliable sources created by experts with established authority related to your topic.

-Each category includes several questions that you can ask yourself when evaluating a source.
+Each category in the CRAAP test includes several questions that you can ask yourself when evaluating a source.
 The more negative answers, the less reliable that source is.
 There is no ‘threshold’ or specific number of negative answers that ‘disqualifies’ a source.
 Instead, you must rely on your intuition and experience evaluating other sources, to determine whether or not you think the source in question meets your standards.

 Currency: The timeliness of the information